xKyokox/Starfield-Ship-Presets/README.md

 Plugin for [starfield script extender](https://github.com/ianpatt/sfse).

 This plugin will allow players to save and load ship presets in Starfield's Ship builder.
-Additionally, these presets can be saved with the community, such as Nexus Mods.
+Additionally, these presets can be shared with the community, such as Nexus Mods.

 ## ⚙ Requirements